JuanCSZ/step-progress/README.md

-# step-progress html, css and JavaScript
+# step-progress html, css and JavaScript.